 The district has developed a plan with policies and procedures for maintaining social distancing of all students, faculty, and staff when on school facilities, grounds and transportation.

-Students, staff and visitors to our schools will be expected to wear face coverings indoors and outside, including on the school bus.
+Students, staff and visitors to our schools will be expected to wear face coverings indoors, including on the school bus.
 Staff may remove masks when alone in rooms or offices.
 Students will be allowed to remove face coverings during meals and for short breaks of approximately 5 minutes in duration throughout the day.
 These breaks can occur when students are able to maintain appropriate social distance and should be staggered so that students in close proximity do not take them at the same time.

 Students who are unable to medically tolerate a face covering will not be required to wear one and their parents/guardians will be asked to provide documentation from a doctor.
 Students unwilling to comply with social distancing or mask-wearing measures will be unable to attend school because of the risk this behavior may pose to others.